Daroth/twitter-account-manager/README.md

 TODO
 ----
- * Registering multiple account
+ * Registering multiple accounts.
- * Searching for user followed by many accounts
+ * Searching for user followed by many accounts.
- * Searching for user following many accounts
+ * Searching for user following many accounts.
- * moving account from one account to another
+ * moving users from one account to another.
- * add/remove users on each account
+ * add/remove users on each account.